SkAkbar12/Enhancing-E-commerce-Security--Credit-Card-Encryption-with-AES-and-Blowfish/README.md

 Install Virtual Environment (Optional but Recommended): It's a good practice to create a virtual environment for your Django project to isolate its dependencies.
 You can create a virtual environment using virtualenv or venv:

-bash

 # Using virtualenv
-pip install virtualenv
+pip install virtualenv,
-virtualenv myenv
+virtualenv myenv,
-source myenv/bin/activate  # for Linux/macOS
+source myenv/bin/activate,  # for Linux/macOS
-myenv\Scripts\activate      # for Windows
+myenv\Scripts\activate,      # for Windows

 # Using venv (Python 3.3+)
-python -m venv myenv
+python -m venv myenv,
-source myenv/bin/activate  # for Linux/macOS
+source myenv/bin/activate , # for Linux/macOS
-myenv\Scripts\activate      # for Windows
+myenv\Scripts\activate ,     # for Windows

 Install Dependencies: Navigate to the project directory and install the required dependencies listed in the requirements.txt file using pip: